FIRSTLY, I WANT TO WISH ALL MY FOLLOWERS A VERY HAPPY AND HEALTHY NEW YEAR !!!

 This can happen to many bowlers.
-"Topping the Ball" means you did NOT finish with your fingers in that 12:00 position I spoke about in an earlier blog post.
-You have turned it too much to the left (for right handed bowlers) and finished with your thumb in the 8 or 9:00 position instead of the 10 or 11:00 position.
+"TOPPING THE BALL" means you did NOT finish with your FINGERS in that 12:00 position I spoke about in an earlier blog post.
+You have turned the ball too much to the left (for right handed bowlers) and finished with your FINGERS in the 10 or 9:00 position instead.
 It can also happen if you turn your entire arm instead of just the wrist.
 Overturning will cause a low AXIS TILT which leads to a poor delivery and loss of ball power by the time it reaches the pins.
-On the backswing your hand should be flat, so the thumb is in the 3 o'clock position so as you begin the downswing, you can rotate the hand to the 10 or 11:00 position on the release.
+On the backswing your hand should be flat (thumb in the 3 o'clock position) and then as you begin the downswing, you can rotate the hand so the thumb can finish in the 10 or 11:00 position on the release.
 Some bowlers will turn the hand even more to get more revs.
-It's crucial to have the thumb leave the ball first so the fingers can lift toward the palm and rotate the ball properly so it can hook.
+It's crucial to have the thumb leave the ball first so the fingers can do that lifting as I have previously mentioned and rotate the ball properly so it can hook.

 Good Luck and High Scoring!!